swup/docs/docs/options/options.md

 };
 ```

-## resolvePath
+## resolveUrl

 This option provides a way of rewriting URLs before swup will attempt to load
 them.
 In practice, it's an advanced way of telling swup which visits to ignore.
 By resolving different paths to a single path, swup will treat all these
-paths as a single resource and ignore any visits between them.
+as a single resource and ignore any visits between them.
 You can then
 handle any changes on the page yourself: updating content, title tag, etc.
 without swup getting in the way.
-Swup will also use the resolved path for its
+Swup will also use the resolved URL for its
 cache and for restoring the scroll position if using the scroll plugin.

 An example use case would be a project listing with purely client-side filtering